amperity/amperity-docs/amperity_reference/source/campaigns.rst

    Amperity attempts to maintain (but does not guarantee) consistent audience membership for control groups that are associated with recurring campaigns.

-   * When the audience size is unchanged across campaign sends, the membership of the control group will be unchanged.
+   * When the audience size is unchanged across the campaigns that you send, the membership of the control group will be unchanged.

    * When the audience size changes, the size of the control group also changes.
 Amperity IDs are added to the control group when the audience size gets bigger and are removed when the audience size gets smaller.